Credential Stuffing

 What is Credential Stuffing?

-Credential stuffing is a type of cyberattack that involves the automated injection of stolen usernames and passwords into website login forms.
+Credential stuffing is a cyberattack involving the automated injection of stolen usernames and passwords into website login forms.
 The primary objective of this attack is to gain unauthorized access to user accounts across various platforms.
-The process is predicated on a common user behavior: the reuse of credentials across multiple sites.
+The process predates a typical user behavior: reusing credentials across multiple sites.
 When one service is compromised, attackers leverage the stolen credentials to infiltrate other services where the same credentials might be used.

 How Credential Stuffing Works

-3. Success Rate: Despite the high volume of attempts, the success rate for credential stuffing attacks is relatively low.
+Success Rate: Despite the high volume of attempts, the success rate for credential stuffing attacks is relatively low.
 Research indicates that only about 0.1% of breached credentials are successfully used to access accounts.
-However, given the vast number of stolen credentials available, even a small success rate can lead to significant breaches.
+However, given the many stolen credentials available, even a tiny success rate can lead to significant breaches.

 The Rise of Credential Stuffing